 Can Family & Friends Suffer from Secondary Trauma?

-by Ashly Ash, Board Member
+by Ashly Ash, Board Emeritus

 Secondary traumatic stress is a risk when we support and engage wholeheartedly with a trauma survivor.
 More recently, secondary traumatic stress has come to the front as an issue separate from burnout, and it should be addressed.

-While burnout is a state of physical, emotional, and mental exhaustion caused by long-term involvement in emotionally demanding situations, secondary trauma often occurs when there is interaction between the supporter and survivor and the supporter becomes traumatized.
+While burnout is a state of physical, emotional, and mental exhaustion caused by long-term involvement in emotionally demanding situations, secondary trauma often occurs when there is the interaction between the supporter and survivor, and the supporter becomes traumatized.
 Secondary traumatic stress is often used interchangeably or referred to as "vicarious trauma."

-There are many indicators of secondary traumatic stress including but not limited to: anger, sadness, prolonged grief, anxiety, depression, headaches, stomachaches, fatigue, constipation, cynicism, mood swings, isolationism, avoidance and lack of motivation.
+There are many indicators of secondary traumatic stress including but not limited to anger, sadness, prolonged grief, anxiety, depression, headaches, stomachaches, fatigue, constipation, cynicism, mood swings, isolationism, avoidance, and lack of motivation.

 If you are supporting a survivor of severe trauma and feel a number of these symptoms, confirm your suspicion of secondary traumatic stress, we urge you to check in with your own needs and make self-care a priority.